project brief

 Problems

-4 key problems realized after the prototype
+4 key problems were realized after 3D printing and testing the first cone prototype

 2. There is not enough room for the electrical components between the two “shelves”